TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 In order to use :ref:`namespaces`, class files **must** be located in a :file:`Classes` folder.

-Refer to the :ref:`Extbase and Fluid <t3extbasebook:start>` book for more information on extension structure.
+Refer to the :doc:`Extbase and Fluid <t3extbasebook:Index>` book for more information on extension structure.
 Also look at the "examples" extension.

 The `Extension Builder <https://extensions.typo3.org/extension/extension_builder>`_